Sreenath Aravind

-Arvind Sreenath (ಅರವಿಂದ್ ಶ್ರಿನಾಥ್) (born 8 April 1984) is a former Indian cricketer who played for Karnataka and the Royal Challengers Bangalore.
+Sreenath Aravind (ಅರವಿಂದ್ ಶ್ರಿನಾಥ್) (born 8 April 1984) is a former Indian cricketer who played for Karnataka and the Royal Challengers Bangalore.
 He made his Twenty20 International debut for India against South Africa on 2 October 2015.

 International career

 A left-arm quick bowler, Aravind was called up to India's One Day International squad for the series against England in October 2011 but suffered an injury and did not play.

 Aravind made his Twenty20 International debut for India against South Africa on 2 October 2015, taking the wicket of Faf du Plessis.
 This was Aravind's only international appearance.

-Domestic career
+Domestic and Franchise career

+Aravind made his debut in the IPL 2011 Season for the Royal Challengers Bangalore (RCB).
+He finished as RCB's leading wicket taker, taking 21 wickets in 13 matches at an impressive economy of 8.00, while averaging 17.52.
+On 6 May 2011, Aravind achieved his career-best bowling figures, taking 4/14 against the Punjab Kings, while maintaining an exceptional economy of 3.50.

-In the 2011 Champions League Twenty20, Arvind played in six matches as his team, the Royal Challengers, made it to the final, losing to the Mumbai Indians.
+In the 2011 Champions League Twenty20, Aravind played in six matches as his team, the Royal Challengers, made it to the final, losing to the Mumbai Indians.

-Arvind overcame a career-threatening accident a couple of years ago and made his first-class debut in 2008.
+Aravind overcame a career-threatening accident a couple of years ago and made his first-class debut in 2008.
 He is known for his ability to bowl both left arm fast and left arm spin.